borkox/uni-sofia-ontology-project2/README.md

 The local detective asks all people involved trying to get more evidence on the case.
 He wants to know more about what happened in the last week.
 He then understands that:
-* John doesn't work in the samebuilding with Peter
+* John doesn't work in the same building with Peter
 * Peter, Laura and Riki works in the same building.
 * Laura loves John but is not loved from John.
 * Peter likes Laura but is not loved from Laura.
 * Riki works behind Peter and can see his monitor.
 * Peter doesn't lock his computer while he is away.
-* In the evening before leak in information witnesses say that Laura talked to her cousin Sam.
+* In the evening before the leak of information witnesses say that Laura talked to her cousin Sam.
 * Sam works for "Domestic Soap Software".
 * Laura and Riki always talk in the kitchen in the office.